Commonly Used Brand Name(s)Rifater

 Before you have any medical tests, tell the medical doctor in charge that you are taking this medicine.
 The results of some tests may be affected by this medicine.

-Eating certain foods (such as cheese [Swiss or Cheshire] or fish [e.g., skipjack, tuna, or Sardinella]) or drinking red wine may cause reactions in some patients taking isoniazid-containing medicines.
+Eating certain foods (eg, Cheshire cheese, Swiss cheese, skipjack, tuna, or Sardinella) or drinking red wine may cause reactions in some patients taking isoniazid-containing medicines.
 Check with your doctor if flushing, fast or pounding heartbeat, headache, redness or itching of the skin, sweating, dizziness, or lightheadedness occurs while you are taking this medicine.

 Birth control pills may not work properly while you are taking this medicine.
 To keep from getting pregnant, use another form of birth control along with your birth control pills.
 Other forms include condoms, diaphragms, or contraceptive foams or jellies.